renaudwangler/ib-labs/msms030fr/lab9e1.md

 1. Leave your Edge browsing session open, but close the **Yammer: Notifications** tab and proceed to the next task.

 ## Task 3 - Using Yammer
-In this task, you will log into Yammer as Sherri Harrell and verify that you receive the Acceptable Use Policy statement that Holly configured in the earlier task.
+In this task, you will log into Yammer as Sherri Harrell and verify that you receive the Acceptable Use Policy statement that Dominique configured in the earlier task.
 1. Switch to **LON-CL2**.
 The last time you used LON-CL2, you were logged into Outlook on the web as the global Administrator.
 You were then instructed to log out of Outlook and close your Edge browsing session at the end of the lab.
 If your Edge browser is still open, then close it now.
 1. Select the **Microsoft Edge** icon on the taskbar to open a new Edge browsing session, and then enter the following URL in the address bar: **https://portal.office.com**.
 1. In the **Pick an account** window, if Sherri Harrell's **sherri@xxx.onmicrosoft.com** account appears in the list, then select it now; otherwise, select **Use another account**, sign in as **sherri@xxx.onmicrosoft.com** (where xxx is your tenant ID), and enter **Pa55w.rd**.
 1. On the **Microsoft Office Home** page, select **Yammer** from the App launcher.
 1. If a **Welcome to the new Yammer!** window appears, then close it.
-1. A **Adatum Acceptable Use Policy** dialog box should appear that displays the Welcome message that Holly configured in the earlier task.
+1. A **Adatum Acceptable Use Policy** dialog box should appear that displays the Welcome message that Dominique configured in the earlier task.
 Select **I accept**.
 	You have now verified that a user who is signing into Yammer for the first time receives the Acceptable Use Policy statment.
 If Sherri were to sign out of Yammer and then sign back in, the **Adatum Acceptable Use Policy** dialog box would not appear, since she already accepted it.

 ## Résultat